TypeStrong/dts-bundle/README.md

   --baseDir [value]               base directory to be used for discovering type declarations --out [value]                   path of output file.
 Is relative from baseDir but you can use absolute paths.
-  --externals                     include typings outside of the "baseDir" (i.e. like node.d.ts) --referenceExternals            reference external modules as <reference path="..." /> tags *** Experimental, TEST NEEDED --removeSource                  delete all source typings (i.e. "<baseDir>/**/*.d.ts") --newline [style]               newline style to use in output file => unix|windows|currentOsDefault --prefix [value]                prefix for rewriting module names --separator [value]             separator for rewriting module "path" names --verbose                       enable verbose mode, prints detailed info about all references and includes/excludes --emitOnIncludedFileNotFound    emit although included files not found.
+  --externals                     include typings outside of the "baseDir" (i.e. like node.d.ts) --referenceExternals            reference external modules as <reference path="..." /> tags --removeSource                  delete all source typings (i.e. "<baseDir>/**/*.d.ts") --newline [style]               newline style to use in output file => unix|windows|currentOsDefault --prefix [value]                prefix for rewriting module names --verbose                       enable verbose mode, prints detailed info about all references and includes/excludes --emitOnIncludedFileNotFound    emit although included files not found.
 See readme "Files not found" section.
   --emitOnNoIncludedFileNotFound  emit although no included files not found.
 See readme "Files not found" section.